-Multiple rounds of user testing and improvement may be necessary to ensure the tool is ready for public deployment.
+Pending the overall timeline, multiple rounds of user testing and improvement may be necessary to ensure the tool is ready for public deployment.
 The developer must be prepared to accommodate this necessary component of agile software application development.

 GOOGLE PLAY & APP STORE PRESENCE